CNM-Ingenuity/codeathon2019/rules-guidelines.md

 ## Remote Work

-We don't mind if some or all of your team would like to work remotely at any time this weekend.
-Free Range will not be open 24/7.
-More on Free Range's hours to come.
-Teams are encouraged to continue work on their projects from home or other locations.
+We don't mind if some or all of your team would like to work remotely at any time during the weekend.
+Free Range will close at 7:30pm on Friday and 5pm Saturday.
+Teams are encouraged to continue work on their projects from home or other locations, but we also encourage you to go home and get some sleep!

-However, all participants are required to be at Free Range for Opening Night registration and theme announcement, as well as on Sunday afternoon to meet with judges and participate in the prize winner announcement.
+All participants, however, are required to be at Free Range for Opening Night Registration and theme announcement, as well as on Sunday afternoon to meet with judges and participate in the prize winner announcement.
 If circumstances may affect your ability to be present Friday evening and Sunday afternoon, get in touch and we'll address them on an individual basis.

 One of our missions for this event is to encourage a sense of community among the developers of New Mexico.
 We get it – not everyone can stay all weekend long.
 But we want to see you on Friday and Sunday - come meet the rest of the participants and take advantage of the free food, great community, and networking opportunities!